Updated May 1, 2020.

 If you are sick and must go in public or be around other people, it’s important to wear a face mask to prevent spreading the virus.
 Remember to also put a facemask on before entering the doctor’s office or when traveling to and from your doctor’s appointments.
 If you don’t have one upon arriving, your provider should provide one for you that you can keep on-hand for transportation home and future use.

 Stay away from pets

-Although there have not been any confirmed reports of pets transmitting COVID-19 to humans, it is still recommended that people sick with COVID-19 limit contact with animals until more information is known about the virus.
+In the last month, two cats in New York became the first household pets in the U.S. to test positive for COVID-19.
+This is believed to be the result of close contact with infected humans.
+While there have not been any confirmed reports of pets transmitting COVID-19 to humans, it appears the virus can pass from people to animals.
+It is recommended that people sick with COVID-19 limit contact with animals until more information is known about the virus.
 If you must care for a pet while you are sick, make sure to wear a face mask and wash your hands before and after interacting with your pet.

 Do not share personal items